Felicious/Taiwan-Numba-ONE/misc/help.md

 Tutu passes the relatively complex request from the client to the web app, or server-side code.
 When the info is passed, it is often encoded so that the web app can easily process the request parameters.

 It is similar to how restaurant servers often type and print an order so that the kitchen staff can actually read it.
-In regards to this project, the client's request is passed to the server code `doGet()` as an [object parameter](https://developers.google.com/apps-script/guides/web#request_parameters) `e`.
+In regards to this project, the client's request is passed to the server code `doGet()` as `e`.

 ![6](../images/webApp2.jpg)